john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 # Pflueger Nobby overview

-The Pflueger Nobby is a sporty‑ to heavy‑duty baitcasting reel, rated in its box insert for 12 to 30 lb. monofilament.
+The Pflueger Nobby, introduced in 1935, is a sporty‑ to heavy‑duty baitcasting reel, rated in its box insert for 12 to 30 lb. monofilament.
 That range overlaps the “sporty” and “heavy‑duty” baitcasting classes in Shakespeare’s *Secrets of Successful Fishing*, so the reel spans a notably wide section of the balanced‑tackle spectrum.
 This means it is suitable to use for fish ranging from bass to muskies.
 The Pflueger catalog (1955) states the Nobby is "*An especially lightweight bait-casting reel - designed primarily for casting lighter lures, yet rugged enough to withstand anything that may be required of a fresh water reel*."

 <figure markdown>
 ![Pflueger Nobby model 1963 - hero](../../img/pflueger/nobby/pflueger-nobby-1963-front-2.jpg)
 <figcaption>Pflueger Nobby model no. 1963 - front</figcaption>
 </figure>

+By 1955 the Nobby, retailing at $12.50, was positioned in Pflueger's freshwater baitcasting lineup just below the more aristocratic Supreme ($35.00) and Summit $14.75) reels.
+It was on the same level as the Skilkast (featuring the "mechanical thumber"), and a bit above the Akron ($11.00), Trump, and Trusty reels - these last two retailing for $6.60 and $5.50, respectively.

 These mid-priced, mid-century American baitcasters are still fine reels to take out on the water today - the design is very simple, strong, and easy to service.
 This is not to say that reel technology has not advanced in the years since the Nobby was state-of-the-art, but combined with the right [balanced tackle](#balanced-tackle-outfits), this reel casts smoothly and has a very nostalgic, mechanical feel.
 This is a reel that will appeal to anglers who are either skilled baitcasters, or are willing to develop their skill in thumb control of the spool - not a difficult art, but one that requires some practice.